-- Started all 14 contests he appeared in at LT last season, helping to block for RBs Eddie Lacy (758) and James Starks (601) as they became the first Green Bay duo since 1985 to both rush for 600-plus yards in the same season.
+- Opened all 14 contests he appeared in at LT in 2015, helping to block for RBs Eddie Lacy (758) and James Starks (601) as they became the first Green Bay duo since 1985 to both rush for 600-plus yards in the same season.

 - Was part of a line that allowed just nine sacks in the final eight games in ’14, the second-fewest allowed over that span behind only Denver (eight).

 - Blocked for QB Aaron Rodgers as he ranked No. 1 in the NFL in TD/INT ratio (7.60, 38/5), No. 2 in passer rating (112.2), No. 2 in yards per attempt (8.43) and No. 3 in TD passes (38) on his way to earning NFL Most Valuable Player honors from AP in 2014.

 - Was selected as a Pro Bowl alternate in 2014.

 - By starting every game at LT for the Packers in ’13, he became the first rookie to do so for Green Bay since the league went to a 16-game schedule in 1978.